| Title: | Biplot Analysis for Multivariate Data Using Principal Components |

 Johnson, R. A. and Wichern, D. W. (1988) Applied multivariate statistical analysis.
 Prentice-Hall, Inc., Upper Saddle River, NJ, USA, 6 ed.

-## Example 1: The simplest possible library(xtable) bp <- bpca(iris[-5], d=1:3) xtable(bp) ## Example 2: With caption and label bp2 <- bpca(gabriel1971) xtable(bp2, caption='Biplot gabriel1971', label='example_2')
+## Example 1: Simplest use library(xtable) bp <- bpca(iris[-5], d=1:3) xtable::xtable(bp) ## Example 2: With caption and label bp2 <- bpca(gabriel1971) xtable::xtable(bp2, caption='Biplot gabriel1971', label='example_2')## Example 1: Simplest use library(xtable) bp <- bpca(iris[-5], d=1:3) xtable::xtable(bp) ## Example 2: With caption and label bp2 <- bpca(gabriel1971) xtable::xtable(bp2, caption='Biplot gabriel1971', label='example_2')